For investors, Obama's tone more important than substance

-NEW YORK (Reuters) - U.S. investors have had plenty of reasons to worry about what goes on in Washington, from “fiscal cliff” fears to concerns about a debt default or government shutdown.
+NEW YORK, Feb 12 (Reuters) - U.S. investors have had plenty of reasons to worry about what goes on in Washington, from “fiscal cliff” fears to concerns about a debt default or government shutdown.
 But President Barack Obama’s State of the Union address on Tuesday night is unlikely to be one of those reasons.

 Unless Obama’s speech is so combative that it heralds even uglier battles with Republicans over the budget, market strategists say, it is unlikely to derail a stock market rally that has pushed the S&P 500 index to just a few percentage points from all-time highs.